 Overview

-This group of requirements 4.2covers the interaction of mechanisms engineering with project management, processes, parts and components, product assurance, and the related requirements affecting the conceptual definition, design, sizing, analysis, development, and hardware production of mechanisms.
+Requirements of clause 4.2 cover the interaction of mechanisms engineering with project management, processes, parts and components, product assurance, and the related requirements affecting the conceptual definition, design, sizing, analysis, development, and hardware production of mechanisms.

 In view of the criticality of space mechanisms, which are often potential mission critical single point failures, particular attention is placed upon the reliability and redundancy of space mechanisms (see clause 4.2.5).